-There is very much two sides to this very important question.
+There are very much two sides to this very important question.

 You have those that swear by cruises, the hotel at sea if you will.
 Docking at various different ports throughout the duration of your holiday.